 When a complaint form is submitted a case is considered opened by the Judicial Council and the petitioner and respondent will receive a formal notice from the Judicial Council Chair with information regarding their rights and the procedure moving forward.
 The Judicial Council will consider a case within five academic days of receiving the complaint.
 When considering a complaint the Judicial Council will vote wether to dismiss the case or schedule a hearing.

 Decisions made by the Judicial Council may be appealed to the Judicial Council Oversight Committee.
 You can read more about the Judicial Oversight Committee in the ASUCD Judicial Oversight Codes.
-Judicial Council Oversight Committee Appeal Forms will be available online and in SGAO.
+Judicial Council Oversight Committee Appeal Form and Judicial Council Appeal Forms are available online and in SGAO.

 For more information regarding the judicial process, consult the ASUCD Judicial Codes or reach out to the Judicial Council directly.